2020 Census Update

 Online, by telephone, or via mail!
 This is the first Census to go digital, so you can fill out your household survey on your home computer or at any of the internet enabled Census Action Kiosks, which will be available at convenient locations across L.A.
 County.

 Starting in March 2020, the U.S. Census Bureau will mail letters to every household in the United States inviting all to respond to the Census survey.
-Every household should receive a letter requesting that they complete a census survey online, by mail, or phone by Census Day on April 1, 2020.
+Every household should receive a letter requesting that they complete a census survey online, by mail, or phone.

 The data collected from the Census is used to make sure everyone is equally represented in our political system and that government resources are allocated fairly.
 The Census data determines how many congressional seats a state receives; how much federal funding will be allocated to local communities for public services and infrastructure needs; and provides a picture of the changing demographics of the country.